SahilJindal1/Distributed-Systems-Data/stock bazaar/labs/lab 3/README.md

 sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate that your program works, and 3) An Evaluation doc (2 to 3 pages), for part 4 showing plots and making observations.

-## Grading Rubric

-Parts 1-3 accounts for 70% of the total lab grade:

-* Code should have inline comments (5%).
-* GitHub repo should have adequate commits and meaningful commit messages (5%).
-* Source code should build and work correctly (40%).
-* A descriptive design doc should be submitted (15%).
-* An output file should be included (5%).

-Part 4 accounts for 30% of the total lab grade:

-* Should provide steps in your eval docs about how you deployed your application on AWS.
-Include scripts in your repo if needed (5%).
-* An eval doc with measurement results and plots (15%).
-* Analysis of the results and answers to the questions in part 3 (10%).

 ## References